nuxt/website-v2/content/en/api/configuration-render.md

 **Prerequisites:**

-These CSP settings are only effective when using Nuxt server to serve your SSR application.
+These CSP settings are only effective when using Nuxt with `target: 'server'` to serve your SSR application.
 The Policies defined under `csp.policies` are added to the response `Content-Security-Policy` HTTP header.

 **Updating settings:**